UniToolCall: Unifying Tool-Use Representation, Data, and Evaluation for LLM Agents

 \paragraph{Multi-Hop ($D_{\text{mh}}$)} Trains the agent to coordinate sequences of tool calls.
 We sample a domain-constrained subset $S$ ($|S| \in \{2,\dots,5\}$).
 The trajectory extends to $K$ steps ($K \ge 2$). \textbf{Crucial distinction:} We explicitly control the execution routing.
 For \textbf{serial} instances, $\mathcal{M}$ generates steps iteratively, constraining subsequent turns to reference concrete values from earlier observations to form genuine inter-step dependencies.
 For \textbf{parallel} instances, the query $q$ and all tool calls are synchronized in a one-shot generation to prevent intention-tool mismatches.

 \paragraph{Multi-Turn ($D_{\text{mt}}$)} Models long-horizon, stateful interactions across $T \in \{2,3,4\}$ dialogue turns.
 We sample a usage-balanced subset $S$ ($|S| = 10$).
 Generation requires a \textbf{Two-Stage planning} mechanism (episode-level storyline followed by turn-level intent).
-Furthermore, to address the disjointed context shifts common in existing datasets~\cite{ma2024agentboard}, we introduce explicit \textbf{Anchor Linkage}: a strict adjacent-turn constraint ensuring that the user query at turn $t$ deterministically inherits state variables (e.g., transaction IDs) generated by the tool observations at $t-1$.
+Furthermore, to address the disjointed context shifts common in existing datasets \citep{ma2024agentboard}, we introduce \textbf{Anchor Linkage} to explicitly enforce cross-turn dependencies.
+It uses dynamic prompting to instruct the LLM to inherit state variables (e.g., IDs) from turn $t-1$, strictly enforced by programmatic string-matching verification.
+Finally, an LLM-based evaluation ($s_{\text{anchor}}$) guarantees functional coherence. \footnote{Complete implementation details are provided in Appendix~\ref{sec:appendix_anchor_linkage}.}